-The first step to enrolment is registration - which can be done online.
-Highly regarded public schools are Match Charter High School, Boston Latin, Excel Academy Charter School, Manassah E Bradleyand Fenway High School.
+The first step to enrolment in a public school in Boston is registration - which can be done online.
+Highly regarded public schools are Match Charter High School, Boston Latin, Excel Academy Charter School, Manassah E Bradley and Fenway High School.

-Some international schools continue overseas curriculum including French, German and English.
-Tuition fees are very high and vary considerably between schools, but are generally around USD 20,000 a year.
+Some international schools continue overseas curricula including French, German and English.
+Tuition fees are very high at private and international schools and vary considerably between schools, but are generally around USD 20,000 a year.
 Financial aid is often given to students who are accepted but cannot afford the full tuition.